What if Home Depot had A dressing room?

 In case you didn’t get that, a person who uses a dressing room and has a helpful salesperson will buy nearly four times more product than the person who never walks into a dressing room.

-My colleague Marge Laney with Alert Technologies who provided those statistics says, “There are only two reasons people use fitting rooms: number one to steal something or number two make a buying decision; in both cases service helps.”
+Marge Laney with Alert Technologies, who provided those statistics says, “There are only two reasons people use fitting rooms: number one to steal something or number two make a buying decision; in both cases service helps.”
+Indeed.